 Reference Score Description Observation Up to 10 Points The Horse shows a desire to carry himself forward, with elastic steps, suppleness of the back (swing), and engagement of the hindquarters.
 Energy created by the hindquarters with the hind legs coming well underneath the Horse's centre of gravity, creating a lifting of the forehand (Uphill tendency) throughout the whole performance.
 Croup low.
-Energy through from behind Hind legs 'carrying' and coming underneath the Horse's centre of gravity Horse has elastic steps Croup low Horse keeps the same eagerness and energy throughout the performance.
-Up to 8 Points The Horse shows a desire to carry himself forward, with elastic steps, suppleness of the back (swing), and engagement of the hindquarters.
+Energy through from I. Hind legs 'carrying' an underneath the Horse gravity.
+Horse has elastic step.
+Croup low.
+Horse keeps the same energy throughout the Up to 8 Points The Horse shows a desire to carry himself forward, with elastic steps, suppleness of the back (swing), and engagement of the hindquarters.
 Energy created by the hindquarters with the hind legs coming well underneath the Horse's centre of gravity, creating a lifting of the forehand (Uphill tendency) throughout most of the performance.
-Energy mostly through from be determined in the Horse's centre of gravity (creating a lifting of the performance.
-Energy mostly through from be determined in the Horse's centre of gravity (creating a lifting of the performance.
-Energy mostly through from be determined in the Horse's centre of gravity (creating a lifting of the performance).
+Energy mostly through from behind Hind legs mostly 'carrying' coming underneath the Horse's centre of gravity Horse keeps the same eagerness and energy throughout most of the performance.
 Up to 6 Points The Horse does not always show a desire to carry himself forward, and not always with elastic steps.
 Mostly lacking energy, having to be driven by the lunger, or mostly running on the forehand.
 Horse rushing rather than engaged from behind.
 Suppleness of the back (swing) is not always visible, and the hind legs are not coming under the Horse's centre of gravity, but more 'pushing' the hindquarters up (croup high) rather than 'carrying' (croup low).
 Energy is not always shown Hind legs are lagging, 'pushing' as opposed to 'carrying' (croup high).
 Horse does not show elastic steps Horse shows lack of energy or lack of eagerness to carry himself forward (stalling) Horse mostly runs on the forehand Horse rushing Up to 4 Points The Horse does not show a desire to carry himself forward, with a stiffness in the steps, the back shows no suppleness (swing).
 Clearly lacking energy, having to be driven constantly by the lunger, or clearly running on the forehand.
 Energy is mostly not shown Horse shows clear lack of energy and desire Horse appears to be struggling Horse clearly runs on the forehand Horse running Up to 2 Points The Horse shows absolutely no desire to carry himself forward, with a stiffness in the steps, the back shows no suppleness (swing) the hind legs are not coming under the Horse's centre of gravity.
 No energy, having to be constantly driven by the lunger, or constantly running on the forehand.
 Energy is not shown Hind legs are lagging Little or no elasticity Horse is struggling in the gait